brntbeer/yelpme/README.md

 bars, etc. Or I don't know what kind of pizza I want, but I know where.

 Yes, I know I know..
 I could go to Yelp's site and type this in, but fuck that.
-As I said I'm lazy
+As I said I'm lazy.

+##How
+    $ yelpme breakfast "san francisco"
+    #=> etc etc
+    $ yelpme plow "potrero hill"
+    #=> all info for Plow

+Works just like you would expect from the web interface!

 ##Who
 You, and me baby.